-This project is one of the fundamental corner stones in Mozambique's national eGovernance strategy.
-It aims to efficiently and effectively plan for and implement social services for citizens, promote democracy through the availability of efficient and correct registers for voting, promote an efficient, effective and fair government, etc.

-The project will run in phases, with a Pilot Phase which will apply a birth registration system with a unique ID number to a chosen set of 1000 peoples and pilot the registered population as the core of the eGovernment initiative including investigating and testing integrations and interoperability to the rest of the eGovernment projects.
+This project aims to efficiently and effectively plan for and implement social services for citizens, promote democracy through the availability of efficient and correct registers for voting, promote an efficient, effective and fair government, etc. The project will run in phases, with a Pilot Phase which will apply a birth registration system with a unique ID number to a chosen set of 1000 peoples and pilot the registered population as the core of the eGovernment initiative including investigating and testing integrations and interoperability to the rest of the eGovernment projects.